-While some animals were transferred to facilities around the world, the hippos were left behind where they eventually escaped and became feral.
+While some were transferred to facilities around the world, the hippos were left behind, eventually escaping and reverting to a more feral state.

-Scientists are very concerned about the possible effects they could have on the Colombian ecosystem.
-For example, their waste adds nutrients to lakes, leading to algae blooms which kill fish.
+Further, scientists are very concerned about the possible effects the hippos’ excrement could have on the Colombian ecosystem.
+For example, their waste adds nutrients to lakes, leading to algae blooms that kill fish.

 The safety and livelihood of locals are also at stake.
-While no one has been slain by a hippo yet, the lumbering animals have already dealt damage to farms in the area.
+While no one has been slain by a hippo yet, the lumbering animals have already damaged farms in the area.
 Occasionally one will make its way to the center of town and send the people into a panic.

-The government has tried various solutions to the hippo problem.
+Local and federal governments have tried various solutions to the region’s hippo problem.
 They tried initiating a hunting program, but nobody wanted to kill the hippos, and eating them could potentially give people disease such as leptospirosis.

 The government have also attempted to castrate the mammals, but hippos are sensitive to chemicals.
-That means they would have to be castrated manually, which is obviously not the easiest task.
+That means they would have to be castrated manually, which is, for obvious reasons, a challenging endeavor.
 To further complicate matters, as a defense mechanism, their testicles are hidden inside their bodies.